Disaster Unemployment Assistance (DUA)

 An individual who becomes the head of household and is seeking work because the former head of household died as a result of the disaster may also qualify for DUA benefits.

-DUA benefits are payable to individuals only for weeks of unemployment in the Disaster Assistance Period, which begins with the first day of the week following the date the major disaster began and for up to 26 weeks after the date the disaster was declared by the President, as long as the individual’s unemployment continue to be a result of the major disaster.
+DUA benefits are payable to individuals (whose unemployment continues to be a result of the major disaster) only for weeks of unemployment in the Disaster Assistance Period (DAP).
+The DAP begins with the first day of the week following the date the major disaster began and continues for up to 26 weeks after the date the disaster was declared by the President.

-The maximum weekly benefit amount is determined under the provisions of the state law for unemployment compensation in the state where the disaster occurred.
-However, the minimum weekly amount is half (50%) of the average benefit amount in the state.
+The maximum weekly benefit amount payable is determined under the provisions of the state law for unemployment compensation in the state where the disaster occurred.
+However, the minimum weekly benefit amount payable is half (50%) of the average benefit amount in the state.

 Filing a Claim

 In the event of a disaster, the affected state will publish announcements about the availability of Disaster Unemployment Assistance.
-To file a claim, individuals should contact the State Unemployment Insurance agency.
+To file a claim, individuals who are unemployed as a direct result of the disaster should contact their State Unemployment Insurance agency.

 Individuals who have moved or have been evacuated to another state should contact the affected state for claim filing instructions.
 Individuals can also contact the State Unemployment Insurance agency in the state where they are currently residing for claim filing assistance.